ntk148v/til/amazon/courses/aws-saa-c03/README.md

 ## 21. AWS Security & Encryption

-- Amazon KMS - Key Management Service:
+- AWS KMS - Key Management Service:
   - AWS manages encryption keys for us
   - Fully integrated with IAM for authorization
   - Easy way to control access to your data